 Some research also suggests that Delta-8 THC could produce Acetylcholine, which is a neurotransmitter responsible for memory, cognition, neuroplasticity, and even arousal.
 That’s a lot of benefits for something that appears to have close to or zero side effects.

-One of the most important developments regarding the potential therapeutic benefits behind Delta-8 THC are its inherent properties similar to both CBD and Delta-9 THC.
-According to a report published on MedGen, Delta-8 is described as "an analogue of tetrahydrocannabinol (THC) with antiemetic, anxiolytic, appetite-stimulating, analgesic, and neuroprotective properties."
+One of the most important developments regarding the potential wellness benefits behind Delta-8 THC are its inherent properties similar to both CBD and Delta-9 THC.
+According to a report published on MedGen, Delta-8 is described as “an analogue of tetrahydrocannabinol (THC) with antiemetic, anxiolytic, analgesic, and neuroprotective properties.”
 Sound familiar?
-That means it may have anti-nausea, anti-anxiety, appetite-inducing, pain-relieving, and neuroprotective (the ability to prevent damage to the brain and/or spinal cord from certain types of trauma, stroke, ischemia, or convulsions) properties.
+That means it may have a variety of wellness benefits.

 What to Expect When You Take Delta-8 THC